Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 Medical Coverage for Hawaii National Guard

-If a member of the Hawaii National Guard or Hawaii state defense force suffers a personal injury arising out of and in the performance of duty, compensation is paid to the member or the member’s dependents by the State of Hawaii.
+If a member of the Hawaii National Guard or Hawaii State Defense Force suffers a personal injury arising out of and in the performance of duty, the State of Hawaii compensates the member or the member’s dependents.

 In any case arising after May 10, 1951, any compensation from the federal government is deducted from the amount paid by the State of Hawaii.